 Our funding also supports the Cerebra Innovation Centre which designs and builds innovative, bespoke products to help disabled children discover the world around them.
 Some of these products are unique to an individual family, while other designs go on to be manufactured to help others.

 In addition we provide a free library service with books for adults and children.
-We also fund LEaP, our innovative problem-solving project that runs alongside our Legal Advice Service offering free legal advice to those in need.
+We also fund LEaP, our innovative problem-solving project that runs alongside our Legal Rights Service offering help and support to those in need.

 Cerebra is a national UK charity based in Carmarthen, Wales.